oblador/react-native-keychain/README.md

 What does it mean in practical use case?

-> Scenario #1: User has a new phone and run on it application with this module and store secret on device.
+> Scenario #1: User has a new phone and run on it an application with this module and store secret on device.
-> Several days later user configured biometrics on the device and run application again.
-When user will try to access the secret, library will detect security enhancement and will upgrade secret storage to the best possible.
+> Several days later user configures biometrics on the device and run application again.
+When the user will try to access the secret, the library will detect security enhancement and will upgrade secret storage to the best possible.

 ---

-Q: What will happens if user disable/drop biometrics usage?
+Q: What will happen if user disables/drops biometric usage?

-A: User will lost ability to extract secret from storage.
-On re-enable biometrics access to the secret will be possible to access again.
+A: User will lose ability to extract secret from storage.
+On re-enable biometric access to the secret will be possible again.

 ---

-Q: Is it possible any automatic downgrading?
+Q: Is it possible to implement automatic downgrading?

 A: From security perspective any Automatic downgrading is treated as "a loss of the trust" point.
 Developer should implement own logic to allow downgrade and deal with "security loss". _(My recommendation - never do that!)_